24 September – 27 November 2022

 Underland Chapter 3

-Abbas Akhavan, Ursula Biemann, Suzette Bousema, Eglé Budvytyté, Wim van Egmond, Johanne Hestvold, Nona Inescu, Dominique Koch, Kamilla Langeland, Milah van Zuilen
+Abbas Akhavan, Ursula Biemann, Suzette Bousema, Eglé Budvytyté, Wim van Egmond, Johanne Hestvold, Nona Inescu, Dominique Koch, Milah van Zuilen

-ENTANGLED LIFE is the third exhibition of the Underland year program, exploring the multispecies entanglements that occur in forest ecosystems through the work of ten artists.
+ENTANGLED LIFE is the third exhibition of the UNDERLAND year program, exploring the multispecies entanglements that occur in forest ecosystems through the work of nine artists.
 Moving from the world wide web to the wood wide web, this exhibition seeks to advocate for a heightened notion of symbiosis, mutualism, reciprocity and interdependence.

 Trees, whether in boreal, tropical, or temperate forests, depend on their microbial partners.
 Millions of species of fungi and bacteria swap nutrients between soil and the roots of trees and plants through mycorrhiza—the mutual symbiotic association between a fungus and a plant—forming a vast, interconnected network of organisms throughout the forest commonly called the wood wide web.
 Just like the world wide web allows for fast and multi-layered exchange of information through the internet, the wood wide web hosts interspecies communication and exchanges which keep forests alive and healthy.
 Furthermore, mycorrhizal networks challenge human societal constructs.
 Fungi exemplify a total transgression in orthodox scientific structures by not only operating within frameworks of community and cooperation, but also in the transgression of gender categorisation by being non-binary organisms.
 In human terms, it could be said that fungi work in queer ways when they are relying on different species with different genders and sexualities reciprocating to subsist.
 On the other hand, mushrooms, the fleshy, spore-bearing fruit of a fungus, bear the potential to speculate possibilities of life in capitalist ruins, as anthropologist Anna Tsing postulates.
 Mushrooms namely are highly adaptable organisms that are able to thrive in climatologically degraded, polluted, and contaminated lands and soils, illuminating potential ways of co-living in the Anthropocene.